cs3398-cardassians-prime/CS3398-Scrapped-Idea/README.md

 # Description
+Bobcat Bathroom is an app that will utilize the Google Maps API to locate bathrooms on the Texas State Campus.
+Along with location, users will be able to add ratings to individual bathrooms to allow other users to locate the perfect bathroom.
+Other features that could be included are a fastest route option to the selected bathroom or even a feature showing users what times a bathroom is likely to be vacant.

 # Why is it special?
 This project is special since it is the first time the cardassians are working on an independent assignment together.